code4recovery/colab-ai-meeting-finder-python3/README.md

 3. Copy over code in QuickStart
 4. Ask about meetings in json file
 5. AI import used does not persist memory.  to do: investigate lang chain for memory persistence.
-*  vector stores can be used to recall meeting data from json formatted files due easy keyword recall
+*  vector stores can be used to recall meeting data from json formatted files for easy keyword recall